joeypiccola/updatereporting_win/README.md

 Q: Why not bundle the PSWindowsUpdate module in the updatereporting_win module.
 A: Although the PSWindowsUpdate module is publicly available, Michal Gajda holds the CopyRight.

 Q: Why use the wsusscn2.cab file?
 A: PSWindowsUpdate performs a much faster scan when using an offline scan file.
 Also, having hundreds and potentially thousands of machines query Microsoft doesn't scale (nor does it work in an air gapped environment).

-## Known Issues

-1. Because this module is setting up a windows scheduled task, if you ever wish to stop using this module you will first need to define the updatereporting_win class' `$task_ensure` param to `absent`, allow puppet to run, then remove the class.